-- (1) Represents Southern States' matching contributions under the Southern States 401(k) Plan. - (2) Represents the employer-paid insurance premiums under BOLI. - (3) For Mr. Whatley, represents fees earned or paid in cash for board and committee attendance.
+- (1) Represents Southern States' matching contributions under the Southern States 401(k) Plan. - (2) Represents the employer-paid insurance premiums. - (3) For Mr. Whatley, represents fees earned or paid in cash for board and committee attendance.
+These fees are no longer paid after February 2020.
 For Mr. Chambers, represents advisory board fees for Southern States Bank.
+These fees are no longer paid after February 2020.